theLongLab/CATE/README.md

 #### How to INSTALL

-To install CATE you may have to comile the code using an nvcc compiler.
+To install CATE you may have to compile the code using an nvcc compiler.
 If so execute the following on the terminal:

 Download the repository:
 ````